Konami33/Nginx-load-balancer/README.md

-# Installation of K3s and Nginx Layer 4 Load Balancing with NodePort Service Exposure in AWS EC2
+# Installation of K3s and Nginx Layer 4 Load Balancing in AWS

 ## Overview